mydobie/simple-react-redux-app/README.md

 If you prefer, you can have the testing run in "watch" mode by running `npm run test:watch` in a terminal at the root of the project.
 The tests will be rerun as you make edits.
 Note coverage reports will not be updated while in watch mode.

-Test are run in [Jest](https://jestjs.io/docs/en/expect), use [Enzyme](https://enzymejs.github.io/enzyme/) to inspect Components, and [jest-axe](https://github.com/nickcolley/jest-axe) to check for accessibility.
+Test are run in [Jest](https://jestjs.io/docs/en/expect), use [Enzyme](https://enzymejs.github.io/enzyme/) to inspect components, and [jest-axe](https://github.com/nickcolley/jest-axe) to check for accessibility.

 #### Snapshot tests